bombsimon/gorm-bulk/README.md

 with the focus on flexibility and letting the end user handle final SQL, final values, how many to bulk at once etcetera.

+## Project status

+This project is in it's early phase and since I want to ensure that the end user interface ends up as smoot, simple and flexible as possible I won't create a v1.0 release tag until I feel the most important things are in to place.

+This doesn't mean that things aren't workign as indented, just that the API might change without notice.

 ## Installation

 ```sh